-Mayfield Throws 2 TDs, Browns Hold Off Colts To Move To 4-1
+Mayfield throws 2 TDs, Browns hold off Colts to move to 4-1

+That was back in 1994, when current coach Kevin Stefanski was 12.

+“We have a ways to go,” Stefanski said.
+“Obviously, we are in this to win it.”

-CLEVELAND: Baker Mayfield passed for a season-high 247 yards and two touchdowns against the NFL’s No. 1 defense, Myles Garrett forced a crucial safety in the fourth quarter and the Cleveland Browns held on for a 32-23 win over the Indianapolis Colts on Sunday.
+Baker Mayfield passed for a season-high 247 yards and two touchdowns against the NFL's No. 1 defence , Myles Garrett forced a crucial safety in the fourth quarter and the Browns held on for a 32-23 win over the Indianapolis Colts on Sunday.

+Just three years removed from 0-16, the Browns are 4-1 for the first time since ‘94 — Belichick’s fourth season.
+That team went to the playoffs, and Stefanski has these Browns dreaming big.

+“It's very special," said wide receiver Jarvis Landry, who crawled to the sideline after taking a hard hit in the the first quarter and finished with four catches for 88 yards.
+“We continue to make strides each week.
+It's not surprising we're in this position.”

-Mayfield made sure the Browns (4-1) kept the momentum going in their first game without Pro Bowl running back Nick Chubb, who sprained his knee last week.
-Mayfield, though, appeared to hurt his right hand in the fourth quarter.
+Mayfield made sure the Browns (4-1) kept the momentum going in their first game without Pro Bowl running back Nick Chubb, who sprained his knee at Dallas last week.
+The win may have been costly, though, as Mayfield injured his ribs in the fourth quarter.

-The Browns seemed to be in total control when safety Ronnie Harrison picked off Philip Rivers and returned it 47 yards for a TD in the third quarter to give Cleveland a 27-10 lead.
+The fast start gave the Browns plenty of confidence and they seemed to be in total control when safety Ronnie Harrison picked off Philip River s and returned it 47 yards for a TD in the third quarter to give Cleveland a 27-10 lead.

-But Colts returner Isaiah Rodgers brought back the ensuing kickoff 101 yards for a TD the longest play in the league this season.
-Then the Browns turned to their defense and a huge run by backup running back D’Ernest Johnson to finish the job.
+However, Colts returner Isaiah Rodgers brought back the ensuing kickoff 101 yards for a TD — the longest play in the league this season — and the Browns turned to Garrett and their defence and a huge run by backup running back D'Ernest Johnson to finish the job.

-With Cleveland clinging to a 27-20 lead, Garrett pressured Rivers into an intentional grounding call from the end zone for a safety.
+With Cleveland clinging to a 27-20 lead, Garrett, who got his sixth sack earlier, pressured Rivers into an intentional grounding call from the end zone for a safety.

+“That’s momentum," said Garrett, who also recorded his sixth sack.
+“We needed a play to be made — and I’m greedy when it comes to that.”

 On the Colts' next possession, Browns safety Sheldrick Redwine, who came in while Harrison was being evaluated for a concussion, picked off Rivers.